-Trump blocks Pelosi trip as shutdown tensions mount
+Trump blocks Pelosi trip as tensions mount over government shutdown

 The rising tension suggested that the shutdown, now in its 27th day, remains far from being resolved.

 In the meantime, the Trump administration continued to try to mitigate the shutdown’s impact.
-The State Department said it would call its furloughed employees back to work next week for national-security reasons.
+The State Department said it would call its furloughed employees back to work next week for national security reasons.

 Pelosi had been scheduled to travel on a military aircraft as part of a congressional delegation to Belgium, where NATO is based, and Afghanistan to visit American troops stationed there.

-In a letter to Pelosi denying her delegation the use of a plane, the Republican president called the trip an “excursion.”
+In a letter to Pelosi denying her delegation the use of a plane, the Republican president called the trip an “excursion” but the Democrat’s spokesman said the trip to the Afghanistan war zone was for security and intelligence briefings.

-“In light of the 800,000 great American workers not receiving pay, I am sure you would agree that postponing this public relations event is totally appropriate,” he wrote.
+“In light of the 800,000 great American workers not receiving pay, I am sure you would agree that postponing this public relations event is totally appropriate,” Trump wrote.

 He told Pelosi she could make the trip by flying commercial.